mac-can/PCBUSB-Wrapper/README.md

 ## PCBUSB-Wrapper

-This repo contains the source code for a CAN API V3 compatible wrapper library under macOS for PCAN-USB Interfaces from PEAK-System Technik GmbH.
+This repo contains the source code for a CAN API V3 compatible wrapper library under macOS for PCAN-USB interfaces from PEAK-System Technik GmbH.
-The wrapper library is build upon the PCBUSB library by UV&nbsp;Software.
+The wrapper library is build upon the PCBUSB library from UV&nbsp;Software.

-The PCBUSB library is almost compatible to PEAK´s PCANBasic DLL.
+The [PCBUSB](https://www.mac-can.com) library is a user-space driver for PCAN-USB interfaces under macOS, and is almost compatible to PEAK´s PCANBasic DLL.

-Remarks: _The PCBUSB library is not included in this repo, and must be installed separately!_
+Note: _The PCBUSB library is not included in this repo, and must be installed separately!_

 ### CAN Interface API, Version 3